A blue illustration of a parent holding a baby with a landscape of a mountain and trees in the background

 • Prioritize sleep however and whenever you can, whether that means having a family member hold your baby so you can take a quick nap or sleeping when your baby sleeps.

-• Try to eat regularly and make sure you’re consuming enough protein.
+• Try to eat regularly and make sure you’re consuming a variety of nutrient-rich foods to support your recovering body and provide additional calories for milk production needs.

 National Suicide Prevention Lifeline: 1-800-273-8255